-The New York Times Book Review Editors’ Choice… National Public Radio's Best Books of 2010… Best Books of Summer 2010 (TIME, Entertainment Weekly, TimeOut Chicago)… McSweeney’s Recommends… Powell’s “Writers to Watch”…
+The New York Times Book Review Editors’ Choice… National Public Radio's Best Books of the Year… Best Books of the Season (TIME, Entertainment Weekly, TimeOut Chicago)… McSweeney’s Recommends… Powell’s “Writers to Watch”…

 By turns funny, charming, and tragic, You Lost Me There takes us inside the heart and mind of Dr. Victor Aaron, a leading Alzheimer's researcher at the Soborg Institute on Mount Desert Island in Maine.
 Victor spends his days alternating between long hours in the sterile lab and running through memories of his late wife, Sara.
 He has preserved their marriage as a sort of perfect, if tumultuous, duet between two opposite but precisely compatible souls.

 But one day, in the midst of organizing his already hyperorganized life, Victor discovers a series of index cards covered in Sara's handwriting.
 They chronicle the major "changes in direction" of their marriage, written as part of a brief fling with couples counseling.
 Sara's version of their great love story is markedly different from his own, which, for the eminent memory specialist, is a startling revelation.
 Victor is forced to reevaluate and relive each moment of their marriage, never knowing is the revisions will hurt or hearten.
 Meanwhile, as Victor's faith in memory itself unravels, so too does his precisely balanced support network, a group of strong women-from his lab assistant to Aunt Betsy, doddering doyenne of the island-that had, so far, allowed him to avoid grieving.